 Baccalaureate nursing education provides the foundation for the development of professional knowledge, critical thinking, ethical decision-making, leadership skills, and the independent and interdisciplinary pursuit of quality and safe patient care in the healthcare settings.
-The AUSON applies the Essentials of Baccalaureate Education in Nursing (2008) as the curriculum framework for both the BSN and the RN to BSN tracks.
+The Essentials of Baccalaureate Education in Nursing (2008) is utilized as the curriculum framework for both the ABSN and BSN programs.